Listing assets

 This page will list the assets associated with this room.
 At the top there is a horizontal form to add new assets and the photos of that room appear on the same page:

-The "Assets" page with a form to list new assets
+The form to add assets

 Complete the form, specifically the Asset Name and Fair Market Value (if values are wanted):

-A form to list assets
+The form to add assets

 Tip: The asset name is most important, as it is what divisees see when choosing items, so make it a good descriptive name. (for example – coffee table, rectangular light oak and glass - not just: “coffee table”, or: large framed oil painting of forest and cabin – not just: “oil painting”)